 There is something about this image, Ava with her shrunken body, Ava with her swollen gums, Ava my only family, physically altered by the night I made her spend with the people I spent the last three years with instead of her.
 And I don’t know how, but it’s just then that I realize her death will be sooner than I’ll be prepared for.

 It is two weeks after the last time she had chemo when I come home to hear music blasting.
 She is wearing skinny high-waisted jeans that appear to be painted onto her small frame and I am nothing short of terrified by how small she is, how much she is physically wasting away, and where did she even find jeans that could be tight on her now?
 She has not yet put a top on and is wearing a purple satin bra, but she must have bumped into something earlier because she has a matching purple bruise the size of a fist on her ribcage.
-She bruises so easily now, the slightest touch and a violent blue will snake across her skin like the tributaries of some stagnant river.
+She bruises so easily now, the slightest touch and a a violent blue will spider out onto her skin as if to prove she is rotting from the inside.
 She is standing on arched feet, leaning over the sink to look into the mirror, applying make-up in even strokes and smudges.
 Ava has taken over the bathroom just like she has taken over every room, I have chucked my lotion to make room for her expensive coconut milk moisturizer, I have thrown out my drugstore toothpaste for the organic one she wants.
 At this point, I don’t know why organic products matter.
 She is going, with chemicals in her lotion or without.
 But of course I concede.